US begins offering 1B free COVID tests, but many more needed

 A home test two-pack commonly sells for more than $20 at the store — if you can find one, amid the omicron-triggered rush to get tested.
 Since last week, insurance companies have been required to cover the cost of up to eight at-home rapid tests bought at drugstores or online retailers.

-The government website’s limit of four tests may not go very far in some households.
+The four tests per home made available through the government website may not go very far in some households.

 Kristen Keymont, 30, is a voice and piano teacher who teaches online and shares a house in Ipswich, Massachusetts, with her partner and two other people.
 When one of her housemates tested positive just before Christmas, she and her partner spent $275 buying more than a dozen tests.